Sunil Kumar Singh (geochemist)

-Sunil Kumar Singh (born 1971) is a leading Indian geochemist, a Professor at the Physical Research Laboratory on lien and serving as Director of the National Institute of Oceanography, India since 2017.
-He is known for his studies on low temperature elemental and isotope geochemistry and his researches are reported to have assisted in widening the understanding of the evolution of the Himalayas and biogeochjemical cycling in the Indian Ocean.
+Sunil Kumar Singh (born 1971) is an Indian geochemist, a professor at the Physical Research Laboratory on lien and serving as Director of the National Institute of Oceanography, India since 2017.
+He is known for his studies on low temperature elemental and isotope geochemistry and his researches are reported to have assisted in widening the understanding of the evolution of the Himalayas and biogeochemical cycling in the Indian Ocean.
 His studies have been documented in several peer-reviewed articles; (Note: Please see Selected bibliography section) Google Scholar, an online repository of scientific articles, has listed 99 of them respectively.